-UI Setting Description Valid Range Default Value Power Output Enable or disable PoE.
-Enabled / Disabled Enabled Power Management Mode Allocated Power: This calculates the power budget based on the Power Allocation settings of all ports.
-For more information on per-port power allocation, refer to Network Configuration > Ports > PoE - General - Edit Port Settings.
+UI Setting Description Valid Range Default Value Power Output Enable or disable PoE for the device.
+Enabled / Disabled Enabled Power Management Mode Specify how the power budget for all ports should be calculated.
+Allocated Power: This calculates the power budget based on the power allocation settings of all ports.
+For more information on per-port power allocation, refer to POE - General - Edit Port Settings.
 Consumed Power: This calculates the power budget based on actual power consumed by all ports.
-Allocated Power / Consumed Power Consumed Power Auto Power Cutting Enable or disable auto power cutting, which allows PoE to be disabled for ports when total power consumption exceeds the system power budget threshold.
+Allocated Power / Consumed Power Consumed Power Auto Power Cutting Enable or disable Auto Power Cutting, which allows PoE to be disabled for ports when total power consumption exceeds the system power budget threshold.
 Ports with lower priority will be disabled before ports with higher priority.
-Enabled / Disabled Disabled System Power Budget Specify the "total measured power" limit to use for all PoE ports combined.
+Enabled / Disabled Disabled System Power Budget Specify the "total measured power" budget in watts to use for all PoE ports combined.
+This is used as a threshold for the Auto Power Cutting feature.
 (Depends on your device model) (Depends on your device model) TN-4916 PoE models: 95 W TN-4908 PoE models: 50 W